 Investor is a principal of MainPointe Pharmaceuticals LLC, a Kentucky limited liability company ("MainPointe").
 In March 2017, we granted MainPointe an exclusive license to our Impede Technology to commercialize our Nexafed® and Nexafed® Sinus Pressure + Pain Products in the United States and Canada for an upfront licensing fee of \$2.5 million plus approximately \$309 thousand for transferred inventory and equipment.
 The Company is receiving a 7.5% royalty on sales of licensed products.
 MainPointe also has options to expand the territory and products covered for additional sums.
-Included in the reported royalty revenue for the three months ended 2019 and 2018 is \$3 thousand and \$6 thousand, respectively and for the six months ended 2019 and 2018 is \$15 thousand and \$14 thousand, respectively of royalty revenue from MainPointe (See Note 3).
+Included in the reported royalty revenue for the three months ended 2019 and 2018 is \$3 thousand and \$6 thousand, respectively and for the nine months ended 2019 and 2018 is \$15 thousand and \$14 thousand, respectively of royalty revenue from MainPointe (See Note 3).
+On January 1, 2020, MainPointe assigned to AD Pharma, with Acura's consent, all of its right, title and interest in the MainPointe Agreement between MainPointe and Acura.